 When membrane radius is much larger than SD length, $\ell_{0}/R\ll 1$, the filament's dynamics becomes independent of the membrane radius and our results approach those of a planar membrane given by \citet{Levine2004}.
 In the opposite limit of $\ell_{0}/R\gg 1$, the momentum transfer to the overlaying fluid domain occurs over membrane's radius $R$, and the dynamics become independent of $\ell_{0}$.
 Here, we find that the transnational resistance in the direction parallel to the filament and the rotational resistance closely follow the results of a planar membrane, if SD length is replaced with the membrane radius.
 In contrast, the resistance in perpendicular direction, $\xi_\perp$, shows strong positive deviations from the planar membrane results.
 We show that these deviations arise due to flow confinement effects on a spherical membrane, which has no analog in free 2D planar membranes.
-As a result, $\xi_\perp$ strongly increases with the filament's length when $L/R\sim\textit{O}(1)$, and $\xi_\perp \to \infty$ as $L/R\to\pi$.
+As a result, $\xi_\perp$ strongly increases with the filament's length when $L/R\sim\mathcal{O}(1)$, and $\xi_\perp \to \infty$ as $L/R\to\pi$.